Complex and Adaptive Dynamical Systems: A Primer: Foundations of Cognitive Systems Theory

-\underline{\sl Online learning}\\ When a neural-network type system learns during its normal mode of operation one speaks of `online learning'.
-The case of `offline learning' is given when learning and performance are separated in time. \end{quotation} Learning is a key aspect of cognition and online learning is the only possible learning paradigm for an autonomous cognitive system.
+\runinhead{Continuous Dynamics and Online Learning} {The above} considerations indicate that a biologically inspired cognitive system should be continuously active. \begin{quotation}{\it Online Learning.\enspace} When a neural network type system learns during its normal mode of operation one speaks of \qut{online learning}.
+The case of \qut{offline learning} is given when learning and performance are separated in time. \end{quotation} Learning is a key aspect of cognition and online learning is the only possible learning paradigm for an autonomous cognitive system.
 Consequently there can be no distinct training and performance modes.
-We will come back to this issue in section \ref{cogSys_subsec_online_learning}.
+We will come back to this issue in Sect.~\ref{cogSys_subsec_online_learning}.